|

 LE Lee Valiquette CK

-DC Doug Cowlthorp GO
+DC Doug Cowlthorp GO from TH FSS

 GA Gary Chisholm RR